greenelab/meta-review/manuscript.md

 In this example, the tag `Avasthi2018_preprints` represents the DOI identifier `doi:10.7554/eLife.38532`.
 {#tbl:citations}

-Manubot formats bibliographies according to a [CSL](http://citationstyles.org/) specification.
+Manubot formats bibliographies according to a [CSL](http://citationstyles.org/) style specification.
-As a result, users can choose from thousands of existing CSL styles or use Manubot's default style.
 Styles define how references are constructed from bibliographic metadata, controlling layout details such as the maximum number of authors to list per reference.
-Thousands of journals have [predefined styles](http://editor.citationstyles.org/searchByName/).
+Manubot's default style emphasizes titles and electronic (rather than print) identifiers and applies numeric-style citations [@aAKJEII].
+Alternatively, users can also choose from thousands of [predefined styles](http://editor.citationstyles.org/searchByName/) or build their own [@w4n6Qtun].
 As a result, adopting the specific bibliographic format required by a journal usually just requires specifying the style's source URL in the Manubot configuration.

 Manubot uses [Pandoc](https://pandoc.org/) to convert manuscripts from Markdown to HTML, PDF, and optionally DOCX outputs.